If you’re looking for an in-person training program, or a more in-depth or immersive experience, check out these training programs.

 The KT Summer Institute is held annually in Toronto, Canada for graduate students, postdoctoral and clinical fellows, and junior faculty who study issues relevant to KT and those who want to learn more about how to advance their research skills in this area.
 Past KT Summer Institute themes include “Evaluations in KT”, “KT interventions”, and “Patient-oriented research”.

-This new two-day Summer Institute seeks to provide foundational knowledge of implementation science and to build professional and graduate students’ knowledge, skills, and strategies for supporting change using implementation best practices.
-Through interdisciplinary professional development and seminar series, this Summer Institute will orient participants to the skills and competencies of implementation practice and will foster the development of foundational skills needed to support the use of evidence in practice.
+This Summer Institute seeks to provide foundational knowledge of implementation science and to build professional and graduate students’ knowledge, skills, and strategies for supporting change using implementation best practices.
+Through interdisciplinary professional development and seminar series, this Summer Institute orients participants to the skills and competencies of implementation practice and fosters the development of foundational skills needed to support the use of evidence in practice.

 The CHIIS “Agile Implementation” short course is a one-day course that will provide you with key insights into their Agile Implementation (AI) frameworks.
 This course is geared towards providing a general understandig of what theories and methodologies are at the core of the AI perspective and to introduce you to the AI quality improvement process.

 The virtual Summer Institute is now offering ten workshops, taught by expert Duke Faculty, that will support your research goals.
 You’ll strengthen your foundational knowledge in population health sciences and learn new research methods to help see questions from new perspectives.
 This year we’re offering two topical introductory courses in Population Health Sciences and Patient-Reported Outcomes (PROs) that touch on research methods.
 The remaining eight offer a variety of research methods in a more specific context.

 Scientist Knowledge Translation Training Program offered by The Hospital for Sick Children (SickKids)